-Code of practice or standards can be defined as a set of written regulations issued by a professional association or an official body that explains how people working in a particular profession should be guided.
-A code of practice helps workers in a particular profession to comply with ethical, safe and healthy standards.
-The Design and Construction Standards, comprised of the Design Criteria, Technical Specifications and Supplemental Standards (Project Specifics).
+A code of practice or standards can be defined as a set of written regulations issued by a professional association or an official body that explains how people working in a particular profession should be guided.
+A code of practice helps workers in a particular profession to comply with ethical, safe, and healthy standards.
+The Design and Construction Standards, are comprised of the Design Criteria, Technical Specifications, and Supplemental Standards (Project Specifics).

 Civil Engineering is a diverse profession whose branches are many.
 To see the different branches of civil engineering and their specialization, click HERE.
 Civil engineering is not fully defined without mentioning design.
 From design to consultancy to maintenance, a civil engineer is important for an infrastructure.
-Design codes and standards guides highway design, design of reinforced concrete elements, design of steel structures, masonry structures, timber design etc. Two aspects of design that is very common in Nigeria which are reinforced concrete design and highway design would be treated.
+Design codes and standards guide highway design, design of reinforced concrete elements, design of steel structures, masonry structures, timber design, etc. Two aspects of design that are very common in Nigeria which are reinforced concrete design and highway design would be treated.

 Reinforced Concrete Design

-In Nigerian tertiary institutions, design of various structural elements are usually taught using inherited international codes of practice common in the Britain previously and most recently the British annex of relevant European codes.
-For instance, design of reinforced concrete elements in Nigeria was previously based on BS 8110 and most recently on the UK annex of Eurocode 2 (BS EN 1992 1-1 $ 1-2).
-In a previous post titled Design standards and codes, I showed different design codes and their equivalent in other international standards.
-Civil engineering students and practitioners often come to believe that there is no indigenous standards for design of structural elements in Nigeria.
-Their conviction could be buttressed by the fact that no Nigerian design code is taught in the undergraduate design courses and none is available in the popular design softwares used in Nigeria for structural design of reinforced concrete elements.
-CSC Orion 18 design suite have design codes from Hongkong, Ireland, United Kingdom, Singapore and Malaysia etc. This software is among the most popular for structural design in Nigeria but no Nigerian code is available in it.
-Other design softwares like Staad Pro V8i and Staad Connect edition, SAP 2000, Etabs etc that have even more variety of codes does not contain any Nigerian code.
+In Nigerian tertiary institutions, the design of various structural elements is usually taught using inherited international codes of practice common in Britain previously and most recently the British annex of relevant European codes.
+For instance, the design of reinforced concrete elements in Nigeria was previously based on BS 8110 and most recently on the UK annex of Eurocode 2 (BS EN 1992 1-1 & 1-2).
+In a previous post titled Design Standards and Codes, I showed different design codes and their equivalent in other international standards.
+Civil engineering students and practitioners often come to believe that there are no indigenous standards for the design of structural elements in Nigeria.
+Their conviction could be buttressed by the fact that no Nigerian design code is taught in the undergraduate design courses and none is available in the popular design software used in Nigeria for structural design of reinforced concrete elements.
+CSC Orion 18 design suite has design codes from Hong Kong, Ireland, the United Kingdom, Singapore Malaysia, etc. This software is among the most popular for structural design in Nigeria but no Nigerian code is available in it.
+Other design software like Staad Pro V8i and Staad Connect edition, SAP 2000, Etabs, etc. which have even more variety of codes do not contain any Nigerian code.
 Another popular software Civil Soft design suite which was produced by a Nigerian was not based on any Nigerian code.
 Therefore, the disbelief of young Nigerian students cannot be faulted.

-Contrary to this popular belief, Nigeria have standards for design of structural elements.
-Standards Organization of Nigeria (SON) have the following Nigerian Industrial Standards (NIS) for design of structural elements in Nigeria:
+Contrary to this popular belief, Nigeria has standards for the design of structural elements.
+Standards Organization of Nigeria (SON) has the following Nigerian Industrial Standards (NIS) for the design of structural elements in Nigeria: